 Title 49: Transportation

-§390.19 Motor carrier, hazardous material shipper, and intermodal equipment provider identification reports.
+§390.19 Motor carrier, hazardous material safety permit applicant/holder; and intermodal equipment provider identification reports.

 (a) Applicability.
 Each motor carrier and intermodal equipment provider must file Form MCS-150, Form MCS-150B or Form MCS-150C with FMCSA as follows:

 (1) A U.S.-, Canada-, Mexico-, or non-North America-domiciled motor carrier conducting operations in interstate commerce must file a Motor Carrier Identification Report, Form MCS-150.

 (2) A motor carrier conducting operations in intrastate commerce and requiring a Safety Permit under 49 CFR part 385, subpart E of this chapter must file the Combined Motor Carrier Identification Report and HM Permit Application, Form MCS-150B.

 (3) Each intermodal equipment provider that offers intermodal equipment for transportation in interstate commerce must file an Intermodal Equipment Provider Identification Report, Form MCS-150C.

 (b) Filing schedule.
 Each motor carrier or intermodal equipment provider must file the appropriate form under paragraph (a) of this section at the following times:

 (2) Every 24 months, according to the following schedule:

 (3) If the next-to-last digit of its USDOT Number is odd, the motor carrier or intermodal equipment provider shall file its update in every odd-numbered calendar year.
 If the next-to-last digit of the USDOT Number is even, the motor carrier or intermodal equipment provider shall file its update in every even-numbered calendar year.